Updated April 21, 2026

 |---|---|---|

-Assassin Dagger | Vigilante | + Excellent range + High starting damage -- one of the strongest opening spells + Fast cast with no aiming required |
+Assassin Dagger | Vigilante | + Excellent range + High starting damage and one of the strongest opening spells + Fast cast with no aiming required |

 Counter | Rook | + High starting damage + Hits multiple enemies in a radius on activation - Close-range only; punishing if you mistime the counter |

-Sky Drop | Rook | + High starting damage with great area coverage - Slow cast that requires aiming -- especially clunky on controller |
+Sky Drop | Rook | + High starting damage with great area coverage - Slow cast that requires aiming, especially clunky on controller |

 B Tier Spells